continuwuity/continuwuity/docs/deploying/generic.md

 ## You're done

-Now you can start conduwuit with:
+Now you can start Continuwuity with:

 ```bash
 sudo systemctl start conduwuit